If you’re not familiar with Southern Spain, you might wonder where exactly Marbella is located.

 Marbella is a coastal town in Southern Spain, located in the autonomous community of Andalusia.
 It belongs to the province of Malaga.

-Marbella’s neighborhood regions include Benahavis, Istan, Ojen, Mijas, and Estepona.
+Marbella’s neighbourhood regions include Benahavis, Istan, Ojen, Mijas, and Estepona.

 See the location of Marbella on the map below.